ivantheninth/todo-list-fastapi/README.md

-# Todo List
+# Todo List with AI Assistant

-A full-stack Todo List application built with **FastAPI**, **React**, **PostgreSQL**, **Docker**, **Nginx**, and **GitHub Actions**.
+A full-stack Todo application built with **FastAPI**, **React**, **PostgreSQL**, **Docker**, **Nginx**, and **GitHub Actions**.

+In addition to standard CRUD operations, the application includes an **AI assistant powered by the OpenAI API**.
+The assistant can answer user messages and suggest Todo items.
+Suggested tasks are shown to the user first and are added to the database only after explicit confirmation.

-The project demonstrates the development of a modern REST API, database integration, automated testing, containerization, reverse proxy configuration, CI/CD, and cloud deployment.
+The project demonstrates REST API development, database integration, automated testing, containerization, reverse proxy configuration, CI/CD, container image publishing, cloud deployment, and LLM integration.

 ---

 ## Features

+- Create, read, update, and delete Todo tasks
-- Create tasks
+- Filter tasks by all, active, and completed status
-- Read tasks
+- Search tasks in the frontend
-- Update tasks
+- Add optional notes to tasks
-- Delete tasks
+- Mark tasks as completed
-- RESTful API
-- Interactive Swagger documentation
+- Interactive Swagger API documentation
-- PostgreSQL database
+- PostgreSQL persistence through a Docker volume
+- AI assistant powered by the OpenAI API
+- AI-generated task suggestions
+- Bulk creation of AI-suggested tasks after user confirmation
-- Automated API testing with pytest
+- Automated backend tests with pytest
-- Dockerized application
-- Reverse proxy with Nginx
+- Code coverage enforcement in CI
-- Automated deployment with GitHub Actions
+- Static security checks with Bandit
+- Dockerized frontend, backend, database, and reverse proxy
+- Docker image publishing to GitHub Container Registry (GHCR)
-- Deployment on Google Cloud Platform
+- Automatic deployment to a Google Cloud Platform VM

 ---